 Air Compressor Quality

-Here is the main thing where I made mistake.
+Here is the main thing where I made a mistake.
 Remember I said being a “Newbie” I bought a local cheap air compressor.

 The overall quality of the internal parts was not that good.
 Plus, the noise levels were shooting to the roof.
 So, the law applies here you know the old one!